microsoft/Olive/docs/source/design/dataset.md

     ```
     - Distillation: same with QAT

-In above cases, user must to provide complete Dataset, Dataloader and Calibration Dataset.
-We should provide a unified interface for Olive to load the dataset and try best to simplify the user experience.
+In the cases mentioned above, the user is required to provide a complete dataset, dataloader, and calibration dataset.
+To make the user experience simpler, we should provide a unified interface for Olive to load the dataset and streamline the process

-We will tried to optimize Olive dataset related api from following aspects:
+Here are some additional ways in which Olive's dataset-related API could be optimized:
-- [ ] **Unify dataset interface**: Provide a complete Olive Dataset interface which can be used in all above scenarios.
-The interface should be compatible with
+- [ ] **Unify dataset interface**: We need to develop a comprehensive Olive Dataset interface that can be used in all the scenarios mentioned above.
+This interface should be designed to be compatible with different types of datasets and should be easy to use.
     1. Torch dataset
     2. Huggingface dataset
     3. SNAP dataset (olive/snap/data_loader.py)
     4. OpenVINO dataset
     5. To add more...

-- [ ] **Generate dummy input** For those pass or metric evaluation like perf-tuning and latency measurement
+- [ ] **Generate dummy input** In cases where pass or metric evaluation, such as perf-tuning and latency measurement,
-which can just take simple dummy tensors input or data shape/type as input,
-we should provide a simple interface to generate the dummy input.
+only require simple dummy tensor inputs or data shape/type inputs, we should provide a simple interface to generate
-    **Requirement from AML integration, to make Olive v2 support dummy input for Perf-tuning pass*
+the dummy input.
+This will make the evaluation process more efficient and user-friendly.

 - [ ] **Implement Dataset examples** Provide a series of Olive Dataset examples on popular datasets.
     - [ ] GLUE